sarah314/SpyPi/README.md

 ## What is SpyPi?
 SpyPi is a white-hat hacking-station I've created as part of my high school graduation-work (2017).
 The device aims at raising awareness of data protection by letting people interactively get in touch with the topic.
 SpyPi provides different applications which help its user to learn about the risks of everyday tasks/activities involving technologies such as networks, contactless payment or social media.
 The interactive aspect allows user and SpyPi to meet at eye-level.
 The hacking-station is meant to be an on-going project.
 Its applications and the hardware can be expanded and improved by its user or creator.
+## (un)ethical?!
+If the hacking-station in ethical or unethical is entirely dependent upon the operator.
+It's simply out of my control, although SpyPi is intended to be an ethical device.
+## Hardware
+If you are interested in the hardware please visit my website.

 ## Please remember
-SpyPi is a *high school* project and was created with very little programming experience.
+SpyPi is a **high school** project and was **created with very little programming** experience.
 Don't expect flawless code.
 Constructive criticism is appreciated!

 ## Okay cool, but what does it do?
 ### Network Scanner